Here be dragons!

 The bawdy tale has been passed down us thanks to a comic ballad of 1685 that was popularised by inclusion in Thomas Percy’s 1767 Reliques of Ancient English Poetry.
 The ballad tells how the dragon would fly across the Don Valley from its den in Wharncliffe Crags to drink from Allman Well above Deepcar – a landscape later described by Sir Walter Scott in Ivanhoe as ‘that pleasant district of Merry England … haunted of yore [by] the fabulous Dragon of Wantley.’

 More recently, CPRE South Yorkshire’s Green Belt Blueprint report has called for the valley to be protected from unsustainable development, and the river enhanced as a green link for people and nature.

-It’s clear that the mythology of St George and the dragon will continue to endure for as long as it resonates with the causes of the day.
+It’s clear that the mythology of England’s dragons will continue to endure in our imaginations and resonate with the issues of the day.
 As for the incredible locations that bring these stories to life, we salute the work of the organisations, volunteers and landowners who help to maintain and promote this rich landscape heritage.
-With so many legends to investigate, now’s the perfect time to plan a future dragon hunting adventure!

 A version of this article was originally published in CPRE’s award-winning magazine, Countryside Voices.
 You’ll have Countryside Voices sent to your door three times a year, as well as access to other benefits including discounts on attraction visits and countryside kit from major high street stores, when you join as a CPRE member.
 Join us now.